prateektomar123/prateektomar123/README.md

-# 🎮 Prateek Tomar — Game Developer | Code Wizard | AI Explorer
+# 🎮 Prateek Tomar — Game Developer | AI Explorer

 Hey there!
 I’m a Unity game developer from New Delhi with 3+ years of crafting immersive gameplay, smart AI, and blazing-fast builds.
 I specialize in C#, Unity, and squeezing every drop of performance out of my code.